Stellar AfricaGold (CVE:SPX) Shares Up 26.7% – What’s Next?

-Stellar AfricaGold Inc. (CVE:SPX – Get Free Report) traded up 26.7% during mid-day trading on Wednesday .
+Shares of Stellar AfricaGold Inc. (CVE:SPX – Get Free Report) were up 26.7% during mid-day trading on Wednesday .
 The company traded as high as C$0.10 and last traded at C$0.10.
-183,568 shares traded hands during mid-day trading, an increase of 91% from the average session volume of 96,302 shares.
+Approximately 183,568 shares were traded during trading, an increase of 91% from the average daily volume of 96,302 shares.
 The stock had previously closed at C$0.08.

 Stellar AfricaGold Inc, together with its subsidiaries, engages in the exploration and evaluation of mineral properties in Canada, Republic of Mali, and the Kingdom of Morocco.
 The company primarily explores for gold deposits.
 Stellar AfricaGold Inc was incorporated in 2006 and is headquartered in Vancouver, Canada.